MP Estate Planning UK

 Key Figures Behind the Introduction

-The history of inheritance tax is closely tied to the contributions of notable politicians who shaped its development over the years.
+The history of inheritance tax is closely tied to the contributions of notable politicians who shaped its development.
+Two figures stand out above all others in establishing the framework that eventually became today’s inheritance tax.

 The Role of William Gladstone